Karl Kraus (writer): 1900–1909

 In 1901 Kraus was sued by Hermann Bahr and Emmerich Bukovics, who felt they had been attacked in Die Fackel.
 Many lawsuits by various offended parties followed in later years.
 Also in 1901, Kraus found out that his publisher, Moriz Frisch, had taken over his magazine while he was absent on a months-long journey.
 Frisch had registered the magazine's front cover as a trademark and published the Neue Fackel (New Torch).
 Kraus sued and won.
 From that time, Die Fackel was published (without a cover page) by the printer Jahoda & Siegel.

 While Die Fackel at first resembled journals like Die Weltbühne, it increasingly became a magazine that was privileged in its editorial independence, thanks to Kraus's financial independence.
 Die Fackel printed what Kraus wanted to be printed.
-In its first decade, contributors included such well-known writers and artists as Peter Altenberg, Richard Dehmel, Egon Friedell, Oskar Kokoschka, Else Lasker-Schüler, Adolf Loos, Heinrich Mann, Arnold Schönberg, August Strindberg, Georg Trakl, Frank Wedekind, Franz Werfel, Houston Stewart Chamberlain and Oscar Wilde.
+In its first decade, contributors included such well-known writers and artists as Peter Altenberg, Richard Dehmel, Egon Friedell, Oskar Kokoschka, Else Lasker-Schüler, Adolf Loos, Heinrich Mann, Arnold Schoenberg, August Strindberg, Georg Trakl, Frank Wedekind, Franz Werfel, Houston Stewart Chamberlain and Oscar Wilde.
 After 1911, however, Kraus was usually the sole author.
 Kraus's work was published nearly exclusively in Die Fackel, of which 922 irregularly issued numbers appeared in total.
 Authors who were supported by Kraus include Peter Altenberg, Else Lasker-Schüler, and Georg Trakl.

 Die Fackel targeted corruption, journalists and brutish behaviour.
 Notable enemies were Maximilian Harden (in the mud of the Harden–Eulenburg affair), Moriz Benedikt (owner of the newspaper Neue Freie Presse), Alfred Kerr, Hermann Bahr, Imre Bekessy and Johann Schober.